The do’s and don’ts of working at height:

 - Do use edge protection like guard rails

-Most of these things will make sure that your business complies with the UK working at height regulations.
+These things will make sure that your business complies with the UK working at height regulations.
 This is really important, because injuries and fatalities resulting from falls at work do still happen.
 In 2017/18, falls from a height were the main cause of workplace deaths, with a total of 35 in the year, or an average of 3 per month.

 To be clear, health and safety issues are serious business.
 You need to comply with the laws to protect your employees.
 As a result, if you do not ensure compliance, you can expect legal action and fines.